Astui/astui-for-adobe-xd/readme.md

 **Move Points To Tangencies** - moves points by 90°.

-**Offset Paths** - allows to offset paths but offset limit and the path type, as well as keeping the original path on the screen. _More information to come_
+**Offset Paths** - allows to offset paths but offset limit and the path type, as well as keeping the original path on the screen.
+Multiple paths offset with different easing, colors and transparency options.

 **Outline Strokes** - creates paths out of strokes on the selection.